 I would not want to spend their evenings and weekends doing the system – support work that children involve.
 (Statistically, mothers do far more work in the home than fathers.)

-I would not want to give up – for 18 years – holidays, evenings out, most new clothes, hairdos, personal interests and the satisfaction of their work and pay in order to care non-stop for someone they have not met… a baby.
+I would not want to give up – for 18 years – holidays, evenings out, most new clothes, hairdos, personal interests and the satisfaction of work and pay in order to care non-stop for someone I have not met… a baby.